Merzasphor/MWSE/docs/source/types/niSpotLight.md

 ### `spotAngle`

 The spotlight angle, in degrees.
+Controls the size of the light's cone.

 **Returns**: